 Akiu is a popular getaway tucked into the mountains of western Sendai.
 The area exudes a relaxed, unfussy warmth and hospitality emblematic of the Japanese countryside.
 It is home to a number of worthwhile sights and experiences.
 One of my favorite budget-friendly ways to spend a day in Akiu is with a visit to Tenshukaku Gardens and Ichitaro Hot Spring.
-A combination ticket for the two costs just 1,730 yen (as of 2018), and includes a hearty lunch at Soba Ichitaro.
+A combination ticket for the two costs just 1,730 yen and includes a hearty lunch at Soba Ichitaro.

 The wooden sign and entrance gate to Tenshukaku Gardens are hard to miss, as they lie directly alongside Route 131.
 The deftly cultivated Tenshukaku Gardens showcase the transient beauty of nature and the four seasons.
 The most remarkable feature is the natural boulder garden, the resting place of dozens of massive rocks that have tumbled down from Mount Osawa over the centuries due to volcanic and seismic activity.
 Come fall, the mountain is covered in richly-hued foliage, framed by these boulders green with moss.

 The paved paths wind past a koi pond, hot spring footbaths, and groves of bamboo, maples, pines, and other flora.
 At a leisurely pace, one could easily spend an hour or more enjoying the gardens.